SofiaT137/ClevertecTestTask/README.md

 ## How to use

-Docker-compose.yml file contains all the needed for running this application using Docker.
 First, fill the database using data.sql file.
 After you can use application by its entry points.

 ## Application entry points